Shauryagulati/regnavigator/docs/README.md

 - GET `/api/v1/health` (`regnavigator/api.py:103`)
   - Response: `{ status: "ok" | "degraded", llm_available?: bool, error?: str }`

+**Multi‑Turn Chat & Query Rewriting**
+- Goals
+  - Allow follow‑ups like “What about small businesses?” to inherit prior context (topic, bill, definitions) without the user repeating themselves.
+  - Improve retrieval by turning context‑dependent utterances into standalone, unambiguous queries.

+- Current behavior (already implemented)
+  - Session memory: the backend keeps a short in‑memory history keyed by `session_id` (`regnavigator/api.py:17, 44, 47, 71-74`).
+The UI generates/persists a `session_id` in localStorage and sends it with each request (`index.html: API calls`).
+  - Contextualization heuristic: on each turn, `_build_contextual_query` concatenates up to 6 recent user/assistant lines and prefixes them as lightweight “Context: … Current question: …” (`regnavigator/api.py:28-41, 52`).
+This gives the retriever more signal without changing the user’s question.
+  - LLM grounding: the final answer uses only retrieved snippets and cites them (`regnavigator/llm.py:32-43`).

+- Query rewriting: recommended upgrade path
+  - Add an explicit “standalone rewrite” step before retrieval when the new utterance is context‑dependent (e.g., starts with pronouns, references prior entities, or is too short).
+  - Sketch prompt for rewriting step (tool/LLM call):
+    - System: “Rewrite the user’s follow‑up into a self‑contained regulatory research query.
+Keep original intent, include bill/code identifiers, jurisdiction, and any constraints mentioned in earlier turns.
+Do not answer.”
+    - Inputs: last N turns (summarized), current user message.
+    - Output: a single rewritten query string.
+  - Decision policy: run rewriting if heuristics fire (regex on pronouns/ellipses/short length) or always for safety; keep original as a fallback query if rewriting yields empty/invalid output.
+  - Pass rewritten query to the retriever and keep the original question for answer formatting.

+- Session summarization (optional, for longer chats)
+  - Maintain a rolling summary of the conversation theme (jurisdiction, bill names, definitions, scope) every 4–6 turns to cap token growth.
+  - Store summary alongside the raw messages; `_build_contextual_query` can prefer summary + last 2–3 raw turns.

+- Conversational retrieval strategies
+  - Entity carryover: persist extracted entities (e.g., “AB 489,” “thresholds,” “small business”) and append them as soft constraints to the rewritten query.
+  - Jurisdiction pinning: if a session starts with a jurisdiction, enforce it in retrieval filters (`where={"jurisdiction": …}` already supported in `VectorStore.query_hybrid`).
+  - Query fan‑out: for ambiguous follow‑ups, spawn 2–3 candidate rewrites and union results before reranking.

+- Guardrails
+  - If no hits are found, retry with: (a) original user query, (b) relaxed filters (remove headers/page), (c) BM25‑only mode; report “Not found in provided sources” if still empty.
+  - Cap history to avoid drift; drop older assistant messages first (keep user intent).

+- Example
+  - Turn 1: “What terms are prohibited under AB 489?” → standard retrieval.
+  - Turn 2: “And what are the penalties?”
+    - Rewriter output: “What penalties for violating prohibited terms under California AB 489?”
+    - Retrieval uses rewritten query; answer cites specific pages/sections.

+- Implementation hooks (where to add it)
+  - Before `HybridRetriever.retrieve` in `regnavigator/api.py:54-57`, insert a rewriting call producing `standalone_query`.
+Use `standalone_query` for retrieval while keeping `req.query` for final prompt.
+  - Optional: persist `summary` per `session_id` in `_sessions` or a simple in‑memory dict; rotate every few turns.

 **Citations & Traceability**
 - Each snippet retains page number, source filename, jurisdiction, header, and character offsets.
 - The UI displays chunk numbers and file/page badges; backend returns machine‑readable citation arrays for auditing.